aethernet/gstreamer-playground/README.md

 ## Architecture

-This currently only runs on AMD64 architecture.
+This currently should runs on AMD64 (tested) and Raspberry pi (ARMv7 and aarch64, untested).

-It should runs on Raspberry Pi (ARMv7 or ARM64) by (un)commenting lines 55-63 of the Dockerfile.template.
+It could run on a jetson (aarch64) but without hardware accelleration (todo)

 ## What's inside ?